 In 2019, some of the top clinical pathways clinicians turned to in UpToDate Advanced include Atrial Fibrillation, Hyponatremia, Hypertension and Type 2 Diabetes Mellitus.

 The Veterans Health Administration, a part of the U.S. Department of Veterans Affairs and also the largest healthcare system in the United States, recently added UpToDate Advanced to its range of solutions from Wolters Kluwer.
-For more on how UpToDate Advanced can help your organization, visit www.uptodate.com/home/uptodate-advanced.
+Visit our website for more on how UpToDate Advanced can help your organization.